Cruising the Caribbean Sea

 The master class that teaches you to make towel animals.

-As I said at the beginning, a sea cruise is an excellent way to combine all inclusive package with a chance to see different places.
-In the next few articles I'll show you the places we have visited on the cruise.
+As I said at the beginning, a sea cruise is an excellent way to combine the all-inclusive package with a chance to see different places.
+In the next few articles, I'll show you the places we have visited on the cruise.
 Stay tuned!

 My other posts about the Caribbean Cruise: